vugutsa/portfolio-website/README.md

 The main purpose of this website is to provide a way for me to have clients in terms of work.

 ## Set up and installation
+- Clone this repository to a location in your file system.`git clone https://github.com/vugutsa/portfolio-website.git`
+- Open terminal command line then navigate to the root folder of the application.`cd Indepent-Project` on your browser.
+- Open `index.htnl`on your browser.
 ## Technologies used
 * HTML
 * CSS